Nick Evans

 - Topics

-Nick Evans is a Researcher at Ecologic Institute.
+Nick Evans is a Fellow at Ecologic Institute.
 His work focuses on the evaluation of European and international climate governance systems and their effect on and connection to national actions.
 Further research interests include behavioral economics, sustainable consumption behavior and the psychology of climate change communication.
-Additionally, he helps coordinate Ecologic Institute's efforts on transatlantic topics and serves as Ecologic Institute's liaison to the Konrad von Moltke fund.
+Additionally, he helps coordinate transatlantic topics at Ecologic Institute and serves as liaison to the Konrad von Moltke fund.
 He is a native English speaker and also works in German.

-At Ecologic Institute, Nick Evans works on a range of research projects, dealing with EU climate governance, long-term transitions to net-zero emissions and framework climate laws.
-He was lead author on a study commissioned by the European Environment Agency (EEA) that investigated the landscape of national climate change advisory bodies in Europe and served as input for a dialogue workshop for the representatives of such bodies from across the continent.
-In January 2020, he supported a research project funded by the European Climate Foundation (ECF) that systematically analyzed the climate laws in nine EU Member States.
+Nick Evans' work on national level climate governance includes a first-of-its-kind assessment of EU Member State long-term climate strategies that was published in 2022 as well as the management of Ecologic Institute's Climate Framework Laws Info-Matrix, which is an online resource on the status and substance of these legislative instruments in European countries.
+Furthermore, he was lead author of a 2021 study commissioned by the European Environment Agency (EEA) that investigates the landscape of national climate change advisory bodies in Europe and serves as input for a dialogue workshop for the representatives of such bodies from across the continent.
+In January 2020, he supported a research project funded by the European Climate Foundation (ECF) that systematically analyzes the climate laws in nine EU Member States.
 The resulting report, entitled "Climate Laws in Europe: Good Practices in Net-Zero Management," was widely disseminated and translated into multiple languages.

 In years prior, Nick Evans worked as an independent researcher for Ecologic Institute on numerous projects and was previously employed both as a Transatlantic Fellow supported by a German Academic Exchange Service grant (October 2014 to July 2015) and as a student intern (February 2013 to June 2013).